 Goji berries, also called wolf berries,(Lycium barbarum) are high in vitamin C, antioxidants, minerals and amino acids.
 The Chinese have revered goji berries as a medicinal food for over 4,000 years.
 Because they hold such a high medicinal value, they are grown and harvested with great care.
 These are certified organic.
+They have been tested and are free of any heavy metals and other impurities.

 They are best kept in a glass jar in dry storage rather than a fridge or freezer.
 These berries are known to get better with age - often eaten years later with an even sweeter taste.